marhali/easy-i18n/README.md

 - [X] JSON5 Support
 - [ ] XML Support
 - [ ] Mark duplicate translation values
+- [ ] Configurable namespace and section separators
+- [ ] Define default namespace to use if none was provided

 See the [open issues](https://github.com/marhali/easy-i18n/issues) for a full list of proposed features (and known issues).